KauzClay/docs-tap/services-toolkit/tutorials/direct-secret-references.hbs.md

       - watch
     ```

+4. Apply the `stk-secret-reader.yaml` file.
+If you are using a multicluster Tanzu Application Platform
+   topology, apply the file to all Run clusters.

-4. Apply your changes by running:
+    Apply the file by running:

     ```console
     kubectl apply -f stk-secret-reader.yaml
     ```

-    If you are using a multicluster Tanzu Application Platform topology, apply the YAML file to all
+5. Create a claim for the newly created secret.
+If you are using a multicluster Tanzu Application Platform
-    Run clusters.
+   topology, create the claim on the Build cluster.

-5. Create a claim for the newly created secret by running:
+    Create the claim by running:

     ```console
     tanzu service resource-claim create external-azure-db-claim \